 - 1. A registration application for a Master's Thesis or Applied Project may be accepted according to procedures prescribed in this bylaw: when the student passes equivalent to at least 50% of the courses in the study plan and the GPA is not less than 75%. - 2.
-The Master's Thesis is registered for the student on the basis of (6-12) credit hours when his / her GPA is not less than %90 provided that the thesis is as genuine and innovative as possible, and for the period defined in the university's bylaws. - 3.
-The Applied Project is registered on the basis of 6 credit hours if the GPA is less than %90 provided the students takes elective courses to compensate the difference in credit hours between the thesis and the applied project. - 4.
-In case the applied project is not completed in the registration semester, a grade of "Incomplete Research (IR)" will be assigned to the student along with one additional semester to complete the project, and in case the project is not submitted by the end of the additional semester, a grade of "Zero" and the status of the grade will be assigned to him/her. - 5.
+The Master's Thesis is registered for the student on the basis of (6-12) credit hours when his / her GPA is not less than %80 provided that the thesis is as genuine and innovative as possible, and for the period defined in the university's bylaws, and as per the conditions defined by the University Council. - 3.
+The Applied Project is registered on the basis of 6 credit hours if the GPA is less than %80 provided the students takes elective courses to compensate the difference in credit hours between the thesis and the applied project.

+- 4. In case the applied project is not completed in the registration semester, a grade of "Incomplete Research (IR)" will be assigned to the student along with one additional semester to complete the project, and in case the project is not submitted by the end of the additional semester, a grade of "Zero" and the status of the grade will be assigned to him/her: - 5.
 If the student chooses to do an applied project, he/she must follow the applied project guidelines adopted by the University Council.